webzakimbo/bcome-read-the-docs-guides/docs/source/namespaces/single.rst

 Single Namespace
 ****************

-The most simple Bcome setup is where are your servers are loaded into a single namespace.
+The most simple Bcome setup is where your servers are loaded into a single namespace.

-Let's see how this may work for some servers retrieved from Google Cloud Platform:
+Let's see how this works for an inventory retrieved from Google Cloud Platform:

 Network configuration
 =====================